Breakaway (Kim Appleby album)

 Breakaway is the second solo album by English singer Kim Appleby, released in 1993 on Parlophone Records.
 It includes the singles "Light of the World", which reached number 41 in the UK Singles Chart, and "Breakaway", which reached number 56.
 The album only received a limited release and it failed to chart.
 It is Appleby's last studio album to date.

+Critical reception

+In a review for Smash Hits, Hilary Chapman described the album as "perky pop", opining that "The slower numbers need a more powerful voice than [Appleby's], but she shines in the uptempo songs of hope and optimism."